Glen Brook Dam Trail - John Forrest National Park

 EDIT - In August 2023 Park management realigned some of the trails In John Forrest National Park.
 Glen Brook Dam Trail has been realigned and can now be hiked as a 2km loop around the dam or an extended 4.5km loop extending beyond the dam.
 This blog covers the old trail which is closer to the 2km loop.
 The longer loop is yet to be explored!

 It was a sunny winter's day after a wet week so we headed to John Forrest National Park to get out into some fresh air, sunshine and nature.
 On entering the National Park you will need to stop at the station to pay your $15 per car entry fee.
 Sometimes a ranger will be at the booth but if it is not manned the machine will accept credit cards only.
 If you have already got a National Parks Pass you can drive straight through but remember to display your pass.

-There was plenty of parking available even though some of the car parks were undergoing redevelopment.
+There is plenty of parking available although the early bird gets the closest parking bay!
 There are also plenty of barbecues and picnic benches scattered around.
 Some are out in the open, others are tucked away into cosy corners.
 There are also some gazebo shelters.
 A public toilet is located opposite the Rangers Office.
 The Rangers Office is no longer manned but is worth a stop to pick up a trail map.
 There is also a large trail map of the park near the top picnic area by the brook.